brehen/kluften.dev-v2/static/blog-posts/nebula_chapter0.md

 I set out to compare how the current status quo, being FaaS platforms like AWS lambdas, Google Cloud Functions and Azure Functions, compares to a platform that quickly spins up Wasm modules, runs the requested function, and spins down again.

-> Note: this first blog post is mostly the background and motivation for building Nebula, if you want to jump straight to the technical implementation, you can start with Part 1 here: [Building Nebula - Part 1](/blog/nebula-chapter1)
+> Note: this first blog post is mostly the background and motivation for building Nebula, if you want to jump straight to the technical implementation, you can start with Chapter 1 here: [Building Nebula - Chapter 1](/blog/nebula-chapter1) (when it's out!)

 ## Why build a FaaS prototype?